2017 BYLAWS OF THE PORTLAND BELLYDANCE GUILD

 Section 1.
 Member Eligibility

 The Guild is open to all students, teachers, musicians, photographers, artisans, performers, producers, and fans of Middle Eastern-inspired artistry except as described in Section 2 of this article.
-Members are not required to live in Portland to join or participate in Guild opportunities or events, though member’s events advertised through the Guild calender will be restricted to those within a 2-hour driving radius of the Portland city center.
+Members are not required to live in Portland to join or participate in Guild opportunities or events, though member’s events advertised through the Guild calendar will be restricted to those within a 2-hour driving radius of the Portland city center.

 Section 2.
 Exclusion of Membership